museomix/museomix.org/wp-content/plugins/custom-login/readme.txt

 * New: Removed version [2.x changelog](http://plugins.svn.wordpress.org/custom-login/tags/2.4/readme.txt).

 == Upgrade Notice ==

+= 3.2 =
+Celebrate 500,000 downloads w/ a FREE extension!
+Update to version 3.2 for more info.

 = 3.0.6 =
 Fixes unable to login to admin site.